Two Parameter Deformation of Embedding Class-I Compact Stars in Linear $f(Q)$ Gravity: Results and physical analysis

-In this study, as the total mass and radius are fixed, with a reduced density gradient in the inner region, the inner matter distribution provides comparatively less support against gravity and consequently, the equilibrium condition in the presence of anisotropy demands a stronger radial pressure gradient.
+In this study, with the total mass and radius fixed and a reduced density gradient in the inner region, the inner matter distribution provides comparatively less support against gravity.
+Consequently, the equilibrium condition in the presence of anisotropy demands a stronger radial pressure gradient.
 This justifies the monotonic increase of the total radial pressure with increasing values of $\epsilon$.
 The total tangential pressure is also sensitive to changes of $\epsilon$.
-In the core region, changes in $L$ and $C$ reinforce one another and lead to an increase in tangential pressure similar to the radial case.
-In the outer region, however, the density profile flattens and the transverse stress gets modified accordingly so as to maintain equilibrium.
+In the core region, changes in $L$ and $C$ reinforce each other, leading to an increase in tangential pressure similar to that in the radial case.
+In the outer region, however, the density profile flattens, and the transverse stress gets modified accordingly to maintain equilibrium.
 This accounts for the attenuated or reversed growth of $P_t^{\rm tot}$ near the surface as $\epsilon$ increases.
 As the radial pressure increases throughout the stellar interior with increasing $\epsilon$ and the tangential pressure rises mainly in the core region and flips trend in the outer region, the difference $P_{t}^{\rm tot} - P_{r}^{\rm tot}$ decreases as $\epsilon$ increases.
 In effect, the overall anisotropy decreases for larger values of $\epsilon$.
-This reduction arises due to the fact that the total mass re-distribution induced by the modified geometry lowers the transverse stress required for equilibrium.
-This implies that a stronger decoupling naturally drives the configuration toward a more isotropic configuration.
+This reduction arises because the total mass redistribution induced by the modified geometry lowers the transverse stress required for equilibrium.
+This implies that stronger decoupling naturally drives the configuration toward greater isotropy.

-The equation of state (EOS) $P_r^{\text{tot}} = P_r^{\text{tot}}(\rho^{\text{tot}})$, corresponding to different values of the decoupling parameter are displayed in Fig.~\ref{fig6}.
-We note that resultant the EOS for all values of $\epsilon$ are nearly linear and hence, we perform a linear fit of the EOS in the form
+The equation of state (EOS) $P_r^{\text{tot}} = P_r^{\text{tot}}(\rho^{\text{tot}})$, corresponding to different values of the decoupling parameter, is displayed in Fig.~\ref{fig6}.
+We note that the resultant EOS for all values of $\epsilon$ are nearly linear and hence, we perform a linear fit of the EOS in the form

 where the fitted coefficients $a$ and $b$ are listed in Table~\ref{tab2} for different values of $\epsilon$.
 It is interesting to note that for fixed values of $\beta_{1}$ and $K$, a stronger decoupling leads to a stiffer EOS.